Summary

 Analyze Their Portfolio Companies

 Check the websites and marketing materials of their portfolio companies.
-You'll often see similar visual styles across companies funded by the same person.
+You'll often see similar visual styles across companies funded by the same backer.
 This gives you clues about what visual ways they find compelling.

 What Tools Work Best for Creating Generational Visual Plans?